tatumio/ecosystem-addons/extensions/walletProviders/kadena/README.md

 The Kadena Wallet Provider provides an array of tools for:

-- Generating mnemonics for seed phrases.
-- Generating and deriving private keys and addresses from mnemonics.
+- Generating public and private keys.
 - Signing and broadcasting transactions to the Kadena network.

 It is built upon popular packages like `@kadena/client`, ensuring a robust and secure foundation.